ton-community/ton-docs/docs/v3/guidelines/web3/ton-dns/dns.md

-# TON DNS & Domains
+# TON DNS & domains

 TON DNS is a service that translates human-readable domain names like `test.ton` or `mysite.temp.ton` into TON smart contract addresses, ADNL addresses used by services on the TON Network such as TON Sites, and more.